-The Committee will be aware of the current work being undertaken to formulate the Health Board's COVID vaccination plan.
-At the time of writing this report Board approval is being sought to enable the primary vaccination hub to be located at Bay Field Hospital.
+The Committee has previously been advised that the primary mass vaccination hub for the Health Board will be located at Bay Field Hospital.
 Locating the hub at Bay Field Hospital looks likely to extend the intended life of the Field Hospital beyond this financial year.
 Should this occur, £2m of decommissioning cost will be avoided in 2020/21 (but will need to feature in 2021/22) and the funding assumed to cover this will not be needed (or if retained will improve the financial forecast and reduce the deficit).
-The full implications of the revenue requirement to implement the plan are being worked through at the time of writing and a further verbal update will be given at committee.
-The potential for this modification in forecast has been communicated to the Director general and Chief executive of NHS Wales from the Chief Executive of the Health Board as Accountable Officer.
-Notification has also been given to Welsh Government Finance and Finance Delivery Unit.
+An assessment of the financial and workforce implications of the vaccination plan has been made at a high level and has featured in a new element of the Health Board monitoring return.
+This will be refined as the range of vaccine options and therefore deployment options for the vaccine are understood.
+Consideration is also being made as to the potential ongoing utility of the two temporary ward areas in Morriston hospital and whether these will be retained beyond 31st March 2020.
+The financial forecast contains provision for £1m of decommissioning costs in 2020/21 and assumes that this cost would be funded in line with guidance.

-6. OPPORTUNITIES AND RISKS (Slide 10)
+6. OPPORTUNITIES AND RISKS